douglasgreen/content/notes.md

 What about storing non-XML blobs?
 That would be more difficult.
 Could be stored in external binary table which is OK because not searched.

+## Auto versioning

+1. Store a change count as integer.
+2. Match all words in source and target with each change.
+3. Do a diff (all old words not in new and all new words not in old).
+4. Add diff count to change count.
+5. When change count exceeds a threshold of 20%, automatic version.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html